James Dugdale

 Biography

-James H Dugdale is a research professional boasting a decade of evidenced applied and academic experience in applied sport science.
-Specialising in the preparation, identification, and development of adolescent soccer athletes, James has a wealth of experience working with youth athletes, coaches, and parents in both a research and applied setting.
+James H Dugdale is a lecturer in sport science and coaching boasting over a decade of professional and academic experience in applied sport science.
+Specialising in the preparation, identification, and development of adolescent soccer athletes, James has experience working with youth athletes, coaches, and parents in both a research and applied setting.
 As a practitioner, James has worked as a strength and conditioning coach and sport scientist across multiple sports and with abilities ranging from professional sports teams to novices.
-James previously completed a postdoctoral research fellow at the University of Stirling working on an Innovate UK and industry funded Knowledge Transfer Partnership developing a talent identification and development platform for youth soccer players.
-James also completed a PhD studentship match-funded by the University of Stirling and Soccer PDP in the same discipline.
+Before joining Napier in 2021, James completed a postdoctoral research fellowship at the University of Stirling working on an Innovate UK and industry funded Knowledge Transfer Partnership developing a talent identification and development platform for youth soccer players.
+James also previously completed a PhD studentship match-funded by the University of Stirling and Soccer PDP in the same discipline.
 James has demonstrated his scholarly abilities through academic teaching, peer-reviewed publications, student supervision, oral presentations, and industry consultancy.

 Themes